mellamochiao/Datascience_course/README.md

 # Introduction to Data Science – Homework Collection

 This repository contains all homework assignments from the *Introduction to Data Science* course.
-Each folder corresponds to one homework and includes Python notebooks, code files, datasets, or reports.

 ##  Folder Structure
 ```
 📂 hw0